History of the New York State College of Forestry: Founding at Cornell University

 Dr. Bernhard Fernow, then chief of the USDA's Division of Forestry, was invited to head the new College.
-In preparation for assuming this new post, Fernow visited George Vanderbilt's Biltmore Estate, where Dr. Carl Schenck was establishing the Biltmore Forest School.
+In preparation for assuming this new post, Fernow visited George Vanderbilt's Biltmore Estate, where Dr. Carl A. Schenck was establishing the Biltmore Forest School.
 Fernow saw the mission of forestry education as different, if complementary, to that envisioned by Schenk.
 In subsequent correspondence with Schenck, Fernow wrote that "the Cornell School of Forestry 'shall greatly lack in practical demonstration' and variety of demonstrations", and inquired whether "Cornell students [could] supplement their education by summer courses at Biltmore."

 Fernow resigned his Federal appointment in July 1898 to come to Ithaca.
 "At ten o'clock on the morning of September 22 or 23, 1898, in a classroom in Morrill Hall", classes commenced at the New York College of Forestry, "the first professional school of forestry in North America", according to Professor Ralph Hosmer.
 Just two years later, in the fall of 1900, the New York State College of Forestry had 24 students; Biltmore nine students in its 12-month program; and Yale's new postgraduate forestry program, seven.

 A fruitful marriage or hybridization between German methods (Professor Bernhard Fernow) and American practice of forestry, silviculture came about in the person of Raphael Zon, an emigre' from Simbirsk, Russia.
 Part of North America's very first graduating class in forestry from the New York State College of Forestry at Cornell in 1901, Zon later became a "giant" among American foresters, or as Secretary of Agriculture Claude R. Wickard said, the "dean of all foresters of America."